survivejs/react-book/manuscript/02_developing_with_webpack.md

 * Maintain configuration in multiple files and point Webpack to each through `--config` parameter.
 Share configuration through module imports.
 You can see this approach in action at [webpack/react-starter](https://github.com/webpack/react-starter).
 * Push configuration to a library which you then consume.
 Example: [HenrikJoreteg/hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack).
 * Maintain configuration within a single file and branch there.
-If we trigger a script through *npm* (i.e., `npm run test`), npm sets this information to an environment variable.
+If we trigger a script through *npm* (i.e., `npm run test`), npm sets this information in an environment variable.
 We can match against it and return the configuration we want.
 I prefer this approach as it allows me to understand what's going on easily.
 We'll be using this approach.

 T> Webpack works well as a basis for more advanced tools.
 I've helped to develop a static site generator known as [Antwar](https://antwarjs.github.io/).
 It builds upon Webpack and React and hides a lot of the complexity from the user.